 10. Barking Due to Separation Anxiety

-Nuisance barking is a destructive dog behaviour that can land dog owners in trouble.
+Nuisance barking is a destructive dog behaviour that can land pet owners in trouble.
 On many occasions, neighbours may become fed up with a barking dog’s noisiness and may report it to the authorities.

 As mentioned earlier, diseases and injuries can cause a dog to bark.
 It is best to check if his yappiness is linked to these problems.